By Arielle Grinshpan, Tom Provine, and Adrien Glover

 Train from Rome: 8 hours to Lecce; from $35.
 Book your rail ticket here.

-Milan on the heels of the Expo is having its moment again, and no area is getting more notice than the Porta Nuova neighborhood.
-Home to the stunning high-rise forest, Bosco Verticale; the Batali-Bastianich-owned Italian market Eataly; and other trendy waterside spots, Porta Nuova is ensuring Milan stays in the millennial spotlight.
-Nearby Mercato Metropolitano, one of the newest and largest food markets in Italy, is also a go-to destination that doubles as a seen-and-be-seen nightclub.
+Milan, on the heels of the Expo, is having its moment again, and no area is getting more notice than the Porta Nuova neighborhood.
+Home to the stunning high-rise forest, Bosco Verticale, the Batali-Bastianich-owned Italian market Eataly, and other trendy waterside spots, Porta Nuova is ensuring Milan stays in the millennial spotlight.
+Nearby Mercato Metropolitano, one of the newest and largest food markets in Italy, is also a go-to destination that doubles as a see-and-be-seen nightclub.

-Don’t Miss: Essential for anyone visiting Milan, the ItaliaPass entitles members to hundreds in savings—tours, restaurants, shopping, and even airfare.
+Don’t Miss: Essential for anyone visiting Milan, the ItaliaPass entitles members to hundreds in savings, including tours, restaurants, shopping, and even airfare.
 Join here.